Sparkle is a street name for diamond’s brilliance, dispersion and scintillation combined.

 Is there any good reason to buy a fluorescent stone?

 Strong blue fluorescence is thought to enhance a diamond’s appearance in the I to K color range, but this is highly debatable.
-Because of that off-white diamonds with strong fluorescence are sold at a steep discount even when they appear clear, so you get a bargain.
+Because diamonds with strong fluorescence are sold at a steep discount, even crystal-clear ones, you get a bargain.

 Buy a fluorescent stone when: